- Purchase the complete Expat Arrivals Malaysia Guide (PDF)

 Internet in Malaysia

-Internet technology in Malaysia has improved over the last few years.
-However, it is still considerably slower than what expats may be used to in their home countries.
+Internet technology in Malaysia has improved over the last few years, though it is still slower than what expats may be used to in their home countries.
 In Kuala Lumpur, internet connectivity is good, but outside of major cities, the infrastructure is lacking considerably.

 Internet cafes, restaurants and coffee shops do provide wireless internet access, but this is usually only in larger cities.